Let’s Build Back Better

 Now we need to build back better.

-We’ve already produced comprehensive plans for our borough to build back better, including:
+And here in St Helens we’ve already produced comprehensive plans for our borough to build back better, including:

 And we have also just published a new Arts Strategy, a Commercial Strategy, and a Localities Model to bring services closer to communities and target support where it’s most needed.

 In addition to the actions we’ve already taken, we’ve published our manifesto for the local elections – On Your Side – which features a comprehensive account of our Labour council’s record and confirms further steps we’ll take to help St Helens not just recover from Covid but to build back better, including:

 - Publishing masterplans for redevelopment in our town centres later this year which are currently being drawn up with our partners English Cities Fund.

 - Protecting every single one of our fantastic parks and fully implementing our new Climate Action Plan to reach net zero carbon emissions as a borough by 2040.

 - Reviewing the waste and recycling service to make sure it works for residents and the environment.

 - Tackling antisocial behaviour, pursuing and prosecuting flytipping and investing in improved CCTV.

 - Doing all we can to work with community groups and partners to make sure no child goes hungry during school holidays.